top of page

 Sjogren's Advocate is an independent website and is not part of the Sjogren's Foundation.
 This blog post shows how my work complements the Sjogren's Foundation's information.

 Sjogren’s Advocate was created to help patients advocate for comprehensive care that goes beyond sicca (dryness) management.
-Self-advocacy is often necessary because many clinicians are not up to date.
+Self-advocacy is often necessary because many clinicians are not up-to-date.
 I focus on the systemic aspects of Sjogren's, especially the ones that tend to be overlooked.

 Systemic Manifestations

-Academic Websites
+Academic Institutions

 Academic medical centers usually include information about major rheumatologic diseases on their websites.
 Even though Sjogren's is a common, serious, systemic disease, it tends to be minimized or ignored.
 Sicca features typically dominate the description of Sjogren's on these websites.
 Systemic features are downplayed or sometimes left out altogether.
 Misleading content from prestigious medical centers reinforces clinicians' tendency to focus on sicca care, and little else.